 The filling is up to you.
 If you decide to use frozen fruit, allow it to thaw a bit and mix about 1 1/2 teaspoons of cornstarch to thicken the juice.
 You could also pour some maple syrup over the fruit if it needs some sweetening.
 My mom prefers to slice up several types of apples for a more full flavor.
 She also coats the apples with a little sugar, flour and cinnamon.
-If you don’t tomorrow the fruit with half of the pie crust, you could combine some brown sugar, flour and butter for a crumb topping.
+If you don’t cover the fruit with half of the pie crust, you could combine some brown sugar, flour and butter for a crumb topping.
 It’s all up to you!

 Bake the pie at 350F for up to 45 minutes depending on the thickness of the crust.
 Just keep an eye on it from about 30 minutes on.
 When the fruit or topping starts browning, it should be done.